bucs110a0spring22/final-project-cs-geeklords/README.md

 ## Project Description *(Software Lead)*

 We decided to replicate the classic snake game as our final project.
 The basic idea of the snake game is a snake moves around a box trying to eat apple.
 Once the snake eats an apple, it grows in size, and a new apple is spawned for the snake to eat.
-The game is more complicated because if the snake bites itself (runs into its body) or runs into the boundaries of the box, the game is over.
+The game is more complicated because if the snake runs into the boundaries of the box, the game is over.
 The user controls the direction of the snake's head (up, down, left, or right), and the snake's body follows.

 ***